 - Atmosphere — Bring some levity to the situation and help them refocus on why they decided to become a salesperson at your dealership in the first place.
 They can each share individually what they love about sales.

-- Education — Have a manager or guest speaker give a motivational speech to share tips on overcoming lost sales and making 2020 a phenomenal year.
+- Education — Have a manager or guest speaker give a motivational speech to share tips on overcoming lost sales.

 - Collaboration — Encourage team members to share which tips have worked for them in completing a sale.
 Exchanging ideas can help others who are stuck.